Gas Density Calculator

 How the density of gas differ from other states of matter

-Unlike the density of solids or liquids, the density of gases is changeable.
+Unlike the density of solids or liquids, the density of gas is changeable.
 This is because gas is not compact, and its molecules are affected by temperature and pressure.

 Because of this characteristic, gas density is calculated differently from liquids and solids.
 Two ways that the density of gas differs drastically from solids are: